 - Don't hesitate to revisit and revise your plan.
 Remember, nothing is set in stone.
 You will learn many new things as you get off the ground.
 What seemed to be the best path initially may change when you actually execute the plan.
 Hence, be ready to explore and deviate as required.

 - Define your vision in clear terms.
 The way to accomplish your vision may change with the situation, but the vision itself should not be subject to any changes.

 - Remain focused and formalize your plan.
 It should clearly express the problems you intend to solve, your target market, how the business will earn revenue and all other relevant issues.

 If you need help with whether or not you need a business plan, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.